akhilanm123/-Hospitality-Analytics-Dashboard/README.md

 - The average cancellation rate was 24.84%, leading to significant revenue loss.
 - No-show rates were particularly high on online platforms, reducing overall realization %.
 - Some booking platforms had 30%+ cancellation rates, severely affecting projected revenue.
+ ### Tooltip Usage in KPI Visualizations
+ Tooltips provide additional insights into key performance indicators (KPIs) by displaying specific data points when hovered over.
+This enhances data interpretation and enables better business strategy and performance evaluation.
+There are 6 tooltips used in the dashboard, all the details has be documented.
+Please click the file to know more about it -<a href="https://github.com/akhilanm123/-Hospitality-Analytics-Dashboard/blob/main/Tooltip%20Usage%20in%20KPI%20Visualizations.pdf">Tooltip </a>

+## Final Conclusion
+This project delivers a comprehensive KPI analysis framework to track and optimize key business metrics.
+By leveraging data visualization and revenue tracking, it provides actionable insights for strategic decision-making.
+#### Key Outcomes:
+- Revenue & Market Segmentation: Tracks weekly revenue for Business & Luxury segments, aiding pricing and forecasting.
+- Occupancy & Performance: Identifies weekday vs. weekend trends for better resource planning.
+- Pricing Optimization: ADR and RevPAR insights support competitive pricing strategies.
+- Enhanced Data Interpretation: Interactive tooltips improve clarity and usability.
+-  Strategic Business Intelligence: Enables real-time KPI tracking for data-driven decisions.

+This project transforms raw data into business intelligence, offering a scalable, data-driven approach for revenue management and operational efficiency.